 Whilst every effort is made to ensure the accuracy of the programme specification, the information is liable to change to take advantage of exciting new approaches to teaching and learning as well as developments in industry.
 If you have been unable to locate the programme specification for the course you are interested in, it will be available as soon as the latest version is ready.
 Alternatively please contact us for assistance.

-At BU, we recognise that placements are extremely valuable and can give you a head start when it comes to your future career; therefore we now offer every new student the opportunity to undertake a work placement as part of their course.
+At BU, we recognise that placements are extremely valuable and can give you a head start when it comes to your future career; so we offer every student the opportunity to undertake a work placement as part of their course.
 The placement provides an excellent opportunity for you to gain first-hand industry experience.
+Why not read about some of our students’ experiences?

 We have regular contact with games developers across the UK and overseas, including Jagex, Lionhead, Marmalade, Goodgame Studios and Climax Studios, some of whom act as industry advisers, offering guidance on course content.
 They regularly host guest talks and Q&A sessions for our students.
 Amuzo recently mentored a student group, offering them office space and support on their premises.